Stiles–Crawford effect: Discovery

 In the 1920s, Walter Stanley Stiles, a young physicist at the National Physical Laboratory in Teddington, England, examined the effects of street lighting and headlight features on automobile traffic accidents, which were becoming increasingly prevalent at the time.
 Stiles, along with his fellow National Physical Laboratory researcher Brian Hewson Crawford, set out to measure the effect of light intensity on pupil size.
-They constructed an apparatus where two independently controlled beams, both emitted by the same light source, entered the eye: a narrow beam through the center of the pupil, and a wider beam filling the whole pupil.
-The two beams alternated in time, and the subject was instructed to adjust the intensity of the wider beam until minimum flicker was observed, thus minimizing the difference in the visual stimulus between to the two beams.
-It was observed that the luminance of the pupil is not proportional to the pupil area.
+They constructed an apparatus in which two independently controlled beams, both emitted by the same light source, entered the eye: a narrow beam through the center of the pupil, and a wider beam filling the whole pupil.
+The two beams alternated in time, and the observer was instructed to adjust the intensity of the wider beam until minimum flicker was observed, thus minimizing the difference in the visual stimulus between the two beams.
+Stiles and Crawford found that the luminance of the pupil is not proportional to the pupil area.
 For instance, the luminance of a 30 mm^{2} pupil was found to be only twice that of a 10 mm^{2} pupil.
-In other words, to match the apparent brightness of light entering a 30 mm^{2} pupil, the luminance of light entering through a 10 mm^{2} pupil had to be increased by a factor of two, instead of the expected factor of three.
+In other words, to match the apparent brightness of light entering a 30 mm^{2} pupil, the luminance entering through a 10 mm^{2} pupil had to be increased by a factor of two, instead of the expected factor of three.

 Stiles and Crawford subsequently measured this effect more precisely by observing the visual stimulus of narrow beams of light selectively passed through various positions in the pupil using pinholes.
 Using similar methods, the Stiles–Crawford effect has been verified by the scientific community.